-GENEVA — The World Health Organization called on governments to do more to reduce premature deaths from neglected chronic diseases, but it stopped short of endorsing a sugary drinks tax or holding businesses accountable for unhealthy substances.
+GENEVA (AN) — The World Health Organization called on governments to do more to reduce premature deaths from neglected chronic diseases, but it stopped short of endorsing a sugary drinks tax or holding businesses accountable for unhealthy substances.

 Fifteen million of those deaths, caused by heart disease, cancer, diabetes, chronic lung disease and other NCDs, occur between the ages of 30 and 70, the commission said in a 44-page report to WHO's Director-General Tedros Adhanom Ghebreyesus, who formerly led the Global Fund to Fight AIDS, Tuberculosis and Malaria and the Roll Back Malaria Partnership.